suvrangshu-barua/suvrangshu-barua.github.io/_pages/about.md

   - /about.html
 ---

-🎮 Working as a Senior Game Developer at Big Bang Studio Ltd
+🎮 Working as a Teaching Assistant at Chalmers tekniska högskola

 🎲 I love to fiddle around with shaders & automation tools development